abitwitch/whackberry/README.md

 1. Create a RAM disk for storing output:
    1. Add `newramdisk  /mnt/ramdisk  tmpfs  rw,size=1M  0   0` to `/etc/fstab``mkdir /home/user/ir-sender`
 2. Copy `ir-protocol/ir-sender` from this repo to the folder `/home/user/ir-sender`
+3. Copy `ir-protocol/ir-sender-gui` from this repo to the folder `/home/user/Desktop/ir-sender-gui`
-3. `chmod +x /home/user/ir-sender`
+4. `chmod +x /home/user/ir-sender`
+5. `chmod +x /home/user/Desktop/ir-sender-gui`
-4. Add these lines `/home/user/.profile`
+6. Add these lines `/home/user/.profile`
    ```
    if [ -d "$HOME/ir-sender" ] ; then
    PATH="$PATH:$HOME/ir-sender"
    fi
    ```
-6. Generate new key: `ir-sender --genkey`
+7. Generate new key: `ir-sender --genkey`
-7. Copy the contents of the json and use it when setting up the Infrared Reciever
+8. Copy the contents of the json and use it when setting up the Infrared Reciever

 #### 2.10: Infrared Reciever
 This part of the device is on an isolated device that emulates a keyboard when plugged into the computer.